-Eighty years after it was originally published — and to mark the anniversary of his birthday this week — the Green Hills of Africa has been reissued as an enhanced edition with archival material including the never-before-published safari journal of Hemingway’s second wife, Pauline Pfeiffer.
+Eighty years after it was originally published, the Green Hills of Africa was reissued as an enhanced edition in 2016 with archival material including the never-before-published safari journal of Hemingway’s second wife, Pauline Pfeiffer.
 In Hemingway’s account of a hunting safari on the Serengeti Plains, the writer wanted to prove that a nonfiction work could “compete with a work of the imagination.”

 Inspired by a cultural exchange to Iceland by the Australian author and described as a “dark love letter” to that country, Burial Rites is based on a true 19th-century murder and execution.
 Agnes, convicted of the brutal murder of her former master, is sent to an isolated farm to await her hanging.
 As the harsh winter passes, the farmer’s family learns there is another side to the sensational story.

 If you fancy a drink by the pool and a round of tennis in Mallorca, Spain, then consider this best-seller by Emma Straub.
-Now in paperback, the novel follows Franny and Jim as they take a trip to celebrate their 35th wedding anniversary and the high-school graduation of their daughter Sylvia.
-Also long for the trip are various siblings and friends.
+The novel follows Franny and Jim as they take a trip to celebrate their 35th wedding anniversary and the high-school graduation of their daughter Sylvia.
+Also along for the trip are various siblings and friends.
 But, of course, all does not go according to plan, and the vacation is not all fun and games — indiscretions come to light, humiliations are experienced, childhood rivalries resurface and various crises threaten chaos at every turn.

 For many, it’s not summer without a trip to the Cape.
-Elin Hilderbrand is known as one of the foremost chroniclers of Nantucket and her latest outing seems to take a humorous nod at that.
-The Rumor explores the toxic effect of gossip on the small island when Madeline, an author with writer’s block, uses her friend’s affair for inspiration for her latest page-turner — to disastrous effect, of course.
+Elin Hilderbrand is known as one of the foremost chroniclers of Nantucket and The Rumor explores the toxic effect of gossip on the small island when Madeline, an author with writer’s block, uses her friend’s affair for inspiration for her latest page-turner — to disastrous effect, of course.

 The house that inspired F. Scott Fitzgerald’s Tender Is the Night becomes the setting for an equally tragic and compelling tale in Klaussmann’s Villa America.
 A fictionalized portrait of the Murphys — who built the house on the coast of Antibes on the French Riviera — and their friends (who included Cole Porter, Pablo Picasso, Ernest Hemingway and Scott Fitzgerald) the novel is a fascinating imagining of that golden age.